fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - David Berreby, [The Obesity Era](https://aeon.co/essays/blaming-individuals-for-obesity-may-be-altogether-wrong), *Aeon* (June 2013).

 {% include alert.html class='danger' title='Weekly reflection' text="
 What is the role of nutrition science and research in understanding obesity?
+What is the food industry's role?
 Which of the articles for this week resonated most strongly with you?
 Why?
 "%}